barrystyle/nyc3/INSTALL.md

-Building Bitcoin
+Building NYC3
 ================

-See doc/build-*.md for instructions on building the various elements of the NYC3 reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the NYC3 reference implementation of NYC3.